Skip to content

 1. Easy Baked Salmon with Spicy Peanut Butter Glaze

 A spicy, savory, super-creamy peanut butter glaze is an unusual — but excellent — topping for baked salmon.
 Look for salmon that’s moist, firm, and vibrant in color.
-Roast a pan of Brussels sprouts or broccolini (drizzled with olive oil, flaky sea salt, and plenty of freshly ground black pepper) at the same time as your fish, and you’ve got yourself one quick, tasty weeknight dinner staple.
+Roast a pan of Brussels sprouts or broccolini (drizzled with olive oil, flaky sea salt, and plenty of freshly ground black pepper) at the same time as your fish, and you’ve got yourself one quick, tasty weeknight dinner.

-Try the recipe from Love and Zest.
+Try this recipe from Love and Zest.

 2. Crunchy Thai Salad with Peanut Dressing

-Crunchy Thai Salad with Peanut Dressing
+Crunchy Thai salad with peanut sauce

-Try the recipe from Jessica Gavin.
+Try this recipe from Jessica Gavin.

 3. One-Pan Ginger Chicken Meatballs with Peanut Sauce

-Try the recipe from Ambitious Kitchen.
+Try this recipe from Ambitious Kitchen.

 4. Peanut and Kale Butternut Squash Curry

-Peanut and Kale Butternut Squash Curry
+Peanut Kale Butternut Squash Curry

-Try the recipe from A Saucy Kitchen.
+Try this recipe from A Saucy Kitchen.

 5. Secret-Ingredient Vegetarian Chili

-When your next lazy Sunday rolls around, it’s time to make a big, comforting pot of chili.
+When your next lazy Sunday rolls around, make a big, comforting pot of chili.
 Foolproof and bursting with flavor, this vegetarian chili definitely benefits from its secret ingredient: peanut butter.
 Try making it in the slow cooker so everything has time to mingle.
 Since the garnishes are what take chili to the next level, don’t forget to prep some fresh cilantro, sliced avocado, scallions, lime wedges, and Greek yogurt, too.

-Try the recipe from Eating Bird Food.
+Try this recipe from Eating Bird Food.

 6. Thai Peanut Sauce Noodles with Shrimp

 We love how easily customizable this Thai shrimp recipe is.
 Don’t have a bell pepper on hand?
 Use that broccoli or zucchini that’s been lying around in your fridge.
 Not the biggest fan of shrimp?
 Sauté some tofu or chicken, or double the veggies and go meatless.
 Forgot to pick up stir fry noodles during your last grocery store run?
 Use brown rice, fettuccine, or ramen.
-Whatever you do, don’t skimp on the red pepper flakes — it’s what gives this sauce a nice little kick.
+Whatever you do, don’t skimp on the red pepper flakes — it’s what gives this sauce a little kick.

-Try the recipe from Kroll’s Korner.
+Try this recipe from Kroll’s Korner.

 7. West African-Inspired Vegetarian Peanut Soup

-Try the recipe from Cookie and Kate.
+Try this recipe from Cookie and Kate.

 Read next: 8 Cozy Instant Pot Soup Recipes That Are Super Healthy